South Africa • Namibia • Botswana • Zimbabwe

 There are several watering holes in Etosha, all looking a bit dried out as they wait for the rains.
 Lots of animals gather around them and it all seems very civilised as long as the lions don’t turn up.

 Near the Okaukuejo campsite where we were staying, there was a floodlit watering hole where we watched black rhinos and elephants come and drink.
-The rhinos are endangered due to the Asian market for their horns, and it shocked me to learn that poaching even takes place within the park itself despite being the most important custodians of the species.
+The rhinos are endangered, and it shocked me to learn that poaching even takes place within the park itself despite being one of the most important custodians of the species.

 We spent some time watching the lions including this mother and her cubs.
 She was obviously wary even though we really weren’t that close.
 One male lion did come by our truck and roar his disapproval.

 Etosha is located on a huge salt pan and its name means ‘great white place’.
 Apparently, when it’s at its whitest, you can see it from space.
-In the foreground Blue Wildebeest.
+Above Blue Wildebeest not looking very blue.

 The Big Five Game are the animals that were traditionally the hardest to hunt on foot.
 Thankfully the name is now used more by tourists to refer to the five big animals to spot in Africa.
 They are rhino, elephant, lion, leopard and African buffalo.
 When we left Etosha, we had seen four of them.